romdalf/AaaS/doc/201/README.md

 From a k8s standpoint, a stateful application is a first class citizen and as such has it's own definition called a [StatefulSet](https://kubernetes.io/docs/concepts/workloads/controllers/statefulset/).
 Note that deleting a StatefulSet, Pod(s) are not deleted but scaled down to 0.
 Scaling down a Satefulet to 0 could provide a ordered and graceful termination of the pods.

-### stateful workload
-When deploying a legacy workload or a stateful workload, it requires capability to record data in a persistent way.
-However, by design and out-of-the-box, Kubernetes doesn't provide any scalable and high available persistent storage option.
-As such, a solution like [StorageOS](https://storageos.com) is required to provide Kubernetes with a cloud native storage solution capable of interacting natively, high available, scalable vertically and horizontally, and secure persistent storage.

-As an example, a typical scenario would be the deletion of the containers running a front-end and/or a database.
-When recreating the corresponding containers, it will restart with the relevant persistent storage at the last known state at the deletion time.

-### cms drupal with postgresql
+In this chapter, a typical CMS application will be deployed using a StatefulSet and PVCs.
+This CMS is composed of:
+- a web app written in PHP called Drupal
+- a database using PostgreSQL
+- Drupal food magazine demo data will be used to highlight persistent storage

-The CMS Drupal is well know solution used by enterprise companies.
-The CMS is written in PHP, requires multiple libraries, an Apache server with PHP module, and a database service like PostgreSQL.
+Drupal is well know solution used by enterprise companies.
+Being written in PHP, it requires multiple dependencies like system & PHP libraries, an Apache server with PHP module, and a database service.
 The actual [installation guide](https://www.drupal.org/docs/installing-drupal) is quite long and extensive.

-From a container perspective, the following entries will show how to perform a Kubernetes deployment in an incremental way; from a testing approach to a production grade release management one.
+## foodmag-app

-#### namespace
+## namespace
 Also known as project, a namespace is a logical separation providing the necessary abstract for multi-tenancy.
 To create a namespace for DBaaS, the following manifest can be applied:
 ```yaml
 ---